EU MDR Clinical Evaluation Requirement – Understanding the CER

 The ISO 14971:2019 emphasizes three principles that should direct the supplier towards minimizing or reducing risk along the approval or follow-up approval pathway.
 Every medical device is vulnerable to damage.

 Manufacturers need to define the purpose of clinical trials and their interaction with their quality management system.
 These two international standards ISO 14155:2020:2020 and ISO-TR 24971:2020, allow manufacturers to assure safety.

 Are additional clinical investigations required?

-Unfortunately, there is no hard rule that determines whether the clinical data collected is enough to meet the General Safety and Performance Requirements (GSPR) of the EU MDR.
-An in-depth gap analysis must be conducted to decide if additional clinical investigations will be required.
-Factors such as long-term device performance, safety under extensive use and rare complications which may lead to safety risks or affect the performance should be also be considered during the evaluation.
+Unfortunately, no hard rule determines whether the clinical data collected is enough to meet the EU MDR’s General Safety and Performance Requirements (GSPR).
+It must conduct an in-depth gap analysis to decide if additional clinical investigations will be required.
+Factors such as long-term device performance, safety under extensive use, and rare complications which may lead to safety risks or affect the performance should also be considered during the evaluation.